Independent Children's Monitor: 2022 law change

 In August 2022, the Sixth Labour Government passed two new laws replacing the Children's Commissioner with the Children and Young People's Commission and sharing oversight of the Oranga Tamariki system between the Independent Monitor and Ombudsman.

 In mid April 2023, Deputy Public Service Commissioner Heather Baggott confirmed the appointment of Arran Jones to the positions of Independent Monitor of the Oranga Tamariki System and Chief Executive of the Independent Children's Monitor, commencing 1 May 2023.
 The Independent Children's Monitor's role was also expanded to include oversight of the entire Oranga Tamariki system.
 The organisation was also reconstituted as a departmental agency within the Education Review Office.
 Besides reporting to Parliament, the Monitor also worked with the Commission and the Office of the Ombudsman.
-While the Commission focused more on advocacy, the Children's Monitor primarily served as a monitoring agency.
+While the Commission focused more on advocacy, the Children's Monitor primarily was a monitoring agency.

 In early August 2024, the Independent Children's Monitor released a follow-up report to Dame Karen Poutasi's report into the death of five year old Malachi Subecz, who died after prolonged abuse by his guardian Michaela Barriball.
 The assessment found that the child protection system had not improved since Subecz's death.
 Several contributing factors included limited staffing capability, limited resources and half of NGO reports not being followed upon.
 The Monitor's report found that several of the recommendations of Poutasi's report had not been implemented and that several agencies including Oranga Tamariki were not prioritising child safety.